-PROPOSITION 65 WARNING: This product contains fiberglass wool, a product known to the state of California to cause cancer.
-Disturbing the insulation of this product during installation, maintenance, or repair will expose you to fiberglass wool.
+PROPOSITION 65 WARNING: This product contains fiberglass insulation.
+Disturbing the insulation of this product during installation, maintenance, or repair may expose you to fiberglass insulation.

-- Breathing this material may cause respiratory irritations or may cause lung cancer. - Fiberglass wool may also cause eye irritation, skin sensitization, or other allergic responses in susceptible individuals. - Always wear goggles, disposable gloves, long sleeved shirt, and appropriate breathing protection when working near this insulation.
+- Breathing this material may cause respiratory irritations. - Fiberglass insulation may also cause eye irritation, skin sensitization, or other allergic responses in susceptible individuals. - Always wear goggles, disposable gloves, long sleeved shirt, and appropriate breathing protection when working near this insulation.
 If contact with skin occurs, wash immediately with soap and water.
 In case of contact with eyes, flush immediately with water for at least 15 minutes.
 Contact a physician if needed.